-All bullying can make an individual feel threatened, humiliated and unsafe.

-At Sir Alexander Fleming we inform all children, including those with Special Educational Needs (SEN) about bullying and how we deal with it.
-As seen in our SEN report, we currently have pupils in each of the four categories of SEN as outlined in the Code of practice (2015).
-We ensure we use a range of anti-bullying strategies to support all children regardless of need.
-Initiatives such as having Anti-bullying Ambassadors from each class, the use of 'Monty the Monkey' and having pastoral teams working throughout break and lunchtime, are just some of the ways we support more vulnerable children.
+All forms of bullying can make an individual feel threatened, humiliated and unsafe.
+At Sir Alexander Fleming we inform all children, including those with Special Educational Needs and Disailities (SEND) about bullying and how we deal with it.
+As seen in our SEND report, we currently have pupils in each of the four categories of SEND as outlined in the Code of practice (2015).
+We ensure we use a range of antibullying strategies to support all children regardless of need.
+Initiatives such as having Playground Buddies from each class, a school council dedicated to making children aware and having pastoral teams working throughout break and lunchtime, are just some of the ways we support more vulnerable children.